-2017 Leading Practice Conference ‘HOLDING THE RISK’ which will be held on Monday 6 and Tuesday 7 February 2017 at the ParkRoyal, 30 Phillip Street, Parramatta New South Wales 2150.
+2017 Leading Practice Conference ‘HOLDING THE RISK’ was held on Monday 6 and Tuesday 7 February 2017 at the ParkRoyal, 30 Phillip Street, Parramatta New South Wales 2150.

 The conference is designed to inspire, stimulate and connect practitioners and organisations that are passionate about driving positive change and best outcomes for children, youth, families and communities and start conversations to energise the sector to think differently, share and embrace more innovative practices.

-    This leading-edge conference will provide you with a unique opportunity to learn from our sector’s foremost thought leaders including Associate Professor Daryl Higgins and Emeritus Professor Judy Atkinson.
+This leading-edge conference provided you with a unique opportunity to learn from our sector’s foremost thought leaders including Associate Professor Daryl Higgins and Emeritus Professor Judy Atkinson.

 - Emerging best practice and innovative models to better address trauma and its impact on individuals, families and communities.

 - Responding to issues of risk in your work to best support families and communities into the future